Teleopti/DbAgnostic/README.md

 DbAgnostic
 =======

-Methods for sql dialect selections in infrastructure layers.
+Extensions for sql dialect selections in data access layers.
+Extensions for connection string usage, parsing and mutation.
 Currently supporting sql server and postgresql.